 Margaret Wilkinson, is a prose, stage, screen and radio writer.
-Currently Degree Programme Director for the MA in Creative Writing, she has a special interest in dramatic structure (for both script and prose writers), voice and dialogue.
+Currently Degree Programme Director for the MA and PGC in Creative Writing, she has a special interest in dramatic structure (for both script and prose writers), voice and dialogue.

 I have a special interest in dramatic and narrative structure, voice and dialogue as applied to both prose and script writing, as I teach on the Master’s Degree in both strands.
 I am particularly interested in three act structure as a fluid, yet stable, principle for organising drama and fiction and in the way this framework might function creatively as well as structurally.